B4nan/mikro-config/README.md

 You can also use `JSON` format instead of plain JS objects.

+For typescript applications, that runs via `ts-node` there is also possibility to use TS files.
+Keep in mind that TS file will be ignored in case there is JS file with same name (JS files will be preferred).

 When there is no `NODE_ENV` set, it defaults to `development`.

 You can adjust configuration directory with `NODE_CONFIG_DIR` environment variable.